minkezhang/recipes/mains/steamed_pork_with_rice.md

    the dish to allow for easier cooking.
 1. Steam on medium heat for 90 - 120min; remember to regularly add water to pot.
 1. Garnish with chopped green onions.

+[^1]: Pork shoulder has less fat than pork belly, so if using this cut, compensate by adding an extra ~1tbsp oil and an additional 1tbsp soy into the marinade, otherwise resultant dish is a bit on the dry side.